On Newton strata in the $B_{dR}^+$-Grassmannian: Introduction

 In the past years, two main discoveries have revolutionized the field of $p$-adic Hodge theory and of arithmetic geometry: Scholze's construction of perfectoid spaces, and the definition of the fundamental curve of $p$-adic Hodge theory by Fargues and Fontaine.
 Since then, these have led to significant advances towards understanding local and global Shimura varieties, as well as local Langlands correspondences.

 The main geometric objects in this theory are (moduli stacks of) $G$-bundles on the Fargues-Fontaine curve.
 We fix a prime $p$ and a connected reductive group $G$ over a finite extension $\Qp$ of $\mathbb{Q}_p$.
 Let $\Bun_G$ be the small v-stack assigning to every perfectoid space $S$ over $\overline{\mathbb{F}}_p$ the groupoid of $G$-bundles on $X_{S}$, compare \cite[Prop.~19.5.3]{SW}.
 Here, $X_{S}$ is the relative Fargues-Fontaine curve over $S$.
 For more details we refer to the later sections.
 We denote the underlying topological space of $\Bun_G$ by $|\Bun_G|$.
-Let $C$ be an algebraically closed complete nonarchimedean field over $\overline{\mathbb F}_p$.
+Let $C$ be an algebraically closed complete non-Archimedean field over $\overline{\mathbb F}_p$.
 By \cite{FGtorseurs}, we have a bijection $B(G)\rightarrow \Bun_G(C)$ where $B(G)$ is Kottwitz's set of Frobenius-conjugacy classes of elements of $G(\breve {\Qp})$.
+Here, $\breve {\Qp}$ denotes the completion of the maximal unramified extension of ${\Qp}$.
 We obtain a bijection $B(G)\rightarrow |\Bun_G|$, see \cite[Prop.~12.7]{SEt}.
-We denote $G$-bundle corresponding to some $[b]\in B(G)$ by $\E_b$.
+We denote the $G$-bundle corresponding to some $[b]\in B(G)$ by $\E_b$.